 As part of the requirements for a doctorate, you must present a seminar on part or all of your research to the public.
 This generally is scheduled for a time after you have passed your candidacy examination.
 Some departments may require you to present more than one seminar.
 The topic should be related to the dissertation research you are doing.

 Another requirement is that you submit at least one paper to a refereed journal recognized in your field.
 The journal and your manuscript must be acceptable to your committee.
 The paper should be on the same subject as your dissertation, and in fact the substance of it may be incorporated into your dissertation.
 You do not have to be the sole author of this paper (sometimes it is easier to get a paper accepted if a faculty member is also listed as an author).
 Presenting papers at a conference does not qualify, nor does publishing an abstract of a paper you presented.
-Remember to notify the Graduate Office after your paper has been submitted (there is a space on the "Ph.D.
+Remember to notify the Center for Graduate Studies after your paper has been submitted (there is a space on the "Ph.D.
 Advisory Committee Report" form for this).

 A dissertation defense is conducted in the same way as a thesis defense.
 After your academic advisor accepts your written dissertation, it is presented to your advisory committee and a dissertation defense is scheduled.
 All members of your advisory committee must attend, and usually your department head and the Graduate Dean will also attend.
 The defense is also open to the public--feel free to ask your friends to show up.
 The time, date, place, and subject of your defense must be published in SCOPE one week in advance, and announcements of your defense must be posted around New Mexico Tech at least one week in advance.